omunroe-com/books-2/restructuredtext/restructuredtext.rst

 Glossary
 ========

-reST uses officially the following terminology for markup syntax:
+|RST| uses officially the following terminology for markup syntax:

 Citations
    `Footnotes`_ with alphanumeric characters plus hyphens, underscores and